alimhussin2/yocto-bsp-test/README.md

 # yocto-bsp-test
-This repo contain example code for automated board support packages (BSP) test on Yocto Project with LAVA.
+This repo contain example of codes for automated board support packages (BSP) tests on Yocto Project with LAVA.
+The tests include ptest, kselftest, Linux Test Project (LTP) and more.
+LAVA has a capability to deploy image such as Yocto Project on board, boot up and run the test.

 ## example-lava-job
 These are some examples of LAVA jobs definition to boot the device using USB and network boot.